zacgule/PythonWalletStealer/README.md

 Steal everything.
 Leave nothing.
 Burn the evidence.

 ## ☢️ DISCLAIMER
-THIS IS A CRIME.
+THIS IS A CRIME !
 Use it on your own devices  , and for educational/research purposes only.
 We do not endorse or support any illegal activities here

 # 🔪 Features
 ## Process Killer: